alkampfergit/personal-blog/codewrecks/content/post/old/2009/05/using-isqlquery-to-load-data-with-nhibernate.md

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/05/image-thumb2.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/05/image2.png)

 This is a snapshot of the TransformTuple of my DistinctResultTransformer object, that simply takes the object whose index was specified in constructor.
-So when I wrote  **SetResultTransformer(new DistinctResultTransformer(0))** Iâ€™m asking to return only the first element, that was my fictiousEntity used to aggregate the result.
+So when I wrote  **SetResultTransformer(new DistinctResultTransformer(0))** I'm asking to return only the first element, that was my fictiousEntity used to aggregate the result.

 Since I specified to NH that all data is included in the original recordset, entities are fully hydrated without N+1 Select problem.
-With this simple trick Iâ€™m able to retrieve data from a stored in a really high efficient way, while maintaining full power of NHibernate, because except the fictiousEntity that is mutable=â€falseâ€, and is used only for aggregation, all related classes can be used as usual with full persistence power.
+With this simple trick I'm able to retrieve data from a stored in a really high efficient way, while maintaining full power of NHibernate, because except the fictiousEntity that is mutable=â€falseâ€, and is used only for aggregation, all related classes can be used as usual with full persistence power.

 alk.